askming/askming.github.io/index.md

 # Welcome!

 <div class="span10">
     <p>I'm a graduate student of biostatistics.
-This is a website of collection of my life, study and hobbies.</p>
+This is a website of my life, studies and hobbies.</p>
-    <p>I’m interested in visualization techniques, Bayesian nonparametrics, and statistical theories (although I’m bad at it).
-I like to learning new computing techniques that are cool and interests me (however, time is limited…).
-I’m a <a href="https://www.r-project.org"> R</a> useR and a <a href="https://www.python.org"> Python</a> beginner.</p>
+    <p>In terms of statistics, I’m interested in Bayesian nonparametrics, longitudianl data analysis (LDA), statistical theories (although I’m terrible at it), etc. </p>
+    <p>I'm curious about new computing techniques and advances and am facinated by the visilization cool stuff.
+For statistical computing, I’m a <a href="https://www.r-project.org"> R</a> useR and a <a href="https://www.python.org"> Python</a> beginner.</p>
+    <p>I'm also a <a href-"http://www.latex-project.org">LaTeX</a> addict.</p>
-    <p>For fun, I read, draw and play sports.</p>
+    <p>For fun, I read history, write calligraphy, and play sports.</p>
     <p>If you want to contact me, <a href="mailto:askming@gmail.com"> send me an email</a>.</p>
 </div>